 But the way you create content for Instagram and adapt to its changing formats is important for your brand to stay relevant to your audience – whether it is a product or service or your blog.

-For brands and creators on Instagram, finding the perfect balance and creating content that is on-trend but also engaging is a challenge that is worth taking up and working around.
+For brands and creators on Instagram, finding the perfect balance and creating content that is on-trend and engaging is a challenge that is worth taking up and working around.

-Our generation has grown up on social media through discovering brands, buying products, and availing new services all through the ‘Explore’ tab and sponsored ads besides the ones that we follow.
+Our generation has grown up on social media by discovering brands, buying products, and availing new services all through the ‘Explore’ tab and sponsored ads besides the ones we follow.

-We are well-aware of the power of social media, especially of Instagram, because we know how it can build up or break down a brand or an individual, start revolutions, and demand change.
+We are well aware of the power of social media, especially Instagram because we know how it can build up or break down a brand or an individual, start revolutions, and demand change.